hth313/ladybug/doc/reference.rst

 DSZI _ _
 ^^^^^^^^^

 Subtract one from the register specified in the argument, skip next instruction if the result is zero.
-This is useful for implementing loops counting down.
+This is useful for implementing loops.

 INCI _ _